-If you tend to get bloated or constipated when you travel, this is why
+Always Get Bloated or Constipated When You Travel?
+Here's Why

-You’re on vacation and you can’t wait to explore your destination, eat delicious local foods and see all there is to see.
-But then your stomach feels off.
+It always seems to happen once you’ve booked an amazing vacation, can’t wait to explore your destination, eat all the most delicious local foods, and see all there is to see.
+But then your stomach starts to feels off.
 Maybe you feel full even though it’s been hours since you’ve eaten.
-Maybe you feel bloated, nauseated or, let's just say it, constipated.
+Maybe you feel bloated, nauseated or, even constipated since you’re not in your own environment.
 You never feel this way at home.
-What gives?
-Was it something you ate?
+Was it something you ate, or some other factor?

-Dr. Michelle Cohen, a gastroenterologist at Mount Sinai New York, says you're not alone with your stomach issues while traveling.
-Patients often come to her with travel-related woes.
+Dr. Michelle Cohen, a gastroenterologist at Mount Sinai New York, says you’re not alone with your stomach issues while traveling.
+Patients come to her often with questions about travel-related woes.

-“In general, I think the most common things that people get are they get upset stomach, bloated and constipation,” she says.
-Diarrhea can also occur — you may have heard of traveler’s diarrhea — but it's usually related to an infection rather than general traveling.
+“In general, I think the most common things that people get are upset stomach, bloated and constipation,” she says.
+Diarrhea can also occur — you may have heard of traveler’s diarrhea — but it’s usually related to an infection rather than general traveling.

 Why does this happen?